lllohr/Ocean_Plastic_Pollution/README.md

 ### Machine Learning Model

 To predict how much plastic will be in the oceans by 2030, we will use a linear regression model.

 ## Dashboard
 - Interactive dashboard was created in Tableau

 ## Analysis Results

-write something here
+We found the countries that had the highest amounts of mismanaged plastic waste.

 Recommendations and improvements for future analysis:
 - Having more time in discovering data sets
+- Choosing more robust data sets so that machine learning models are more effective
+- Examine how much waste countries export to other countries